nightrunner91/nightvue/README.md

   }
 }
 ```
-In [typography.scss](src/styles/core/typography.scss) file are declared styles for headings, displays, body text, lists, and more.
+In [typography.scss](src/styles/core/typography.scss) file are described styles for headings, displays, body text, lists, and more.

 Also here you can import fonts by using `@font-face` mixin.
 Make sure to store your fonts in `src/assets/fonts` folder.
 Each font must be saved in a folder with the same name as font itself.
 By default NightVue uses [Onest font](https://onest.md/en).
 This is how we stored and imported it, use this as an example to import your own fonts:
 ```